geekyguy1705/geekyguy1705.github.io/src/content/posts/Docker vs Podman/index.md

 ## The Docker Legacy: Then and Now

-Docker needs no introduction—it's long been the go-to container engine for developers worldwide.
+Docker needs no introduction — it's long been the go-to container engine for developers worldwide.
 Even in 2025, Docker remains popular thanks to:

 - **Integrated Tools**: Docker continues to support a comprehensive suite of tools for building, testing, and running containers.
 Though Docker Swarm once provided native clustering capabilities, many developers have now transitioned to Kubernetes for large-scale orchestration.